JoshMermel/JoshMermel.github.io/_posts/2015-11-15-Vim-repeat-indent.md

 ## The notion of [count]
 A feature of many Vim commands is that they optionally accept a count.
 This number tells the command how many times it should happen.
-For example, to go down five lines, you could hit j five time.
-Or you could hit 5j.
+For example, to go down five lines, you could hit `j` five time.
+Or you could hit `5j`.
 This feature lets you cut down on key mashing and get right to the meat of text editing.

 ## >>